Last Updated: 5/15/23 | May 15th, 2023

 4. Visit the Hong Kong Museum of History

 One of the best ways to learn about a place and its people is to learn about its past.
-The Hong Kong Museum of History provides an excellent overview of Hong Kong’s long and complex history, with exhibits on archaeology, social history, ethnography, natural history, and more.
-It’s a huge museum so allow 2–4 hours if you want to see it all.
+Opened in 1975, the Hong Kong Museum of History provides an excellent overview of Hong Kong’s long and complex history, with exhibits on archaeology, social history, ethnography, natural history, and more.
+It’s a huge museum (there are over 4,000 exhibits in just one of it’s permanent exhibitions) so allow a few hours if you want to see it all.
 Even if you’re not a history buff like me, it’s worth a visit to develop a better understanding of the city, its people, and its culture.

 5. Take in the View from Victoria Peak

 For the best view of the city (especially at night), visit Victoria Peak (usually just called “the peak”).
-It’s Hong Kong Island’s largest mountain, standing at 1,700 feet tall.
+It’s Hong Kong Island’s largest mountain, standing at 518 meters (1,700 feet) tall.
 You can hike to the top (which is exhausting, especially in the heat) or ride a funicular.
 At the top, you’ll be rewarded with a stunning 180-degree view of the skyline, Victoria Harbor, Kowloon, and the surrounding hills.
 It’s the best view of the city.

 6. Walk the Tsim Sha Tsui Promenade